 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding shares of common stock based on the number of shares outstanding as of June 30, 2019.
+After this offering, we will have outstanding shares of common stock based on the number of shares outstanding as of June 30, 2019 (including 1,750 shares of common stock from the exercise of stock options on March 25, 2019, which were registered pursuant to Swedish law with the Swedish Companies Registration Office on August 27, 2019).